miielab/miienlp/miienlp/text_cleaning/README.md

 This platform will perform various cleaning of text for multiple areas of research including but not limited to: lexicon counts, contextual word vectors, sentiment analysis, and bundled constructs.
 A user can specify which cleaning they want done on their raw text, with some example input files for specific cleaning provided.

-## Setup
-1. Fork or clone the TextCleaning repo and change directories (`cd TextCleaning`)
-2. (Optional) Connect to a compute node (if on Midway)
-3. Install Python (or type `module load python` on Midway)
-4. (Optional) Create a virtual or conda environment (will ensure packages installed on your device will not conflict with the ones needed for this analysis)
-5. Download the dependencies in one of two ways:
-    - In the `TextCleaning` folder type:
-    ```
-    $ pip install --user -r requirements.txt
-    ```
-    - OR Activate the virtual environment in the adukia project space on Midway
-    ```
-    $ source /project2/adukia/miie/text_analysis/dependencies/text_cleaning/text_cleaning/bin/activate
-    ```

 ## Example (default pipeline)
 1. Edit or create an input.yaml file located at src/input.yaml.
 Add your raw_data_directory path (i.e. where your data is located) and save the file.
 Your yaml file should look something like this: